Paraquat Lawsuit For Parkinson’s Disease

-Paraquat is still used heavily in the Eastern part of the United States.
-As crops have become more resistant to substances such as Roundup, farmers are turning more to other ways to kill weeds.
+Paraquat is still applied heavily on crops in the Eastern part of the United States.
+However, as crop yields have become more resistant to pesticides and substances such as Roundup, farmers are turning to other ways to kill weeds.

-Lawsuits for Risks Associated With Paraquat
+Paraquat Linked to Parkinson's: Lawsuits for Risks Associated with Paraquat

 - Phillips Chemical

-Here, one of the major issues is that Paraquat drifts when it is sprayed, and it can lead to a higher risk of developing Parkinson's among people in neighboring fields.
+In 2019, the plaintiff was subsequently diagnosed with Parkinson's and kidney failure.
+Here, one of the major issues is that the chemical drifts when it is sprayed, and it can lead to a higher risk of developing Parkinson's disease among people in neighboring fields.

 Paraquat Lawsuit Numbers Are Growing Throughout the United States

 One of the first cases involving the Paraquat was filed in St. Clair County, Illinois.
 The lawsuit claims that the manufacturers (Syngenta and Growmark) failed to warn them of the dangers of paraquat dichloride as specified by the toxic pesticides act.